maickrau/AsmToProtein/README.md

 Run the `initialize` command with a reference genome and reference annotation.
 This filters the annotation into only transcripts which have coding sequences defined and creates an IsoformCheck database folder.
 After this [add your samples to the database](#adding-samples-to-an-existing-database).

+The contents of an IsoformDatabase folder are the following:
+- `info.txt`: General information about the database.
+- `reference.fa`: Reference sequence.
+- `reference.gff3` and `reference.gff3_db`: Reference annotation.
+- `sample_annotations/`: Stores the lifted over gff3 files of each haplotype.
+- `sequences.agc`: [agc file](https://github.com/refresh-bio/agc) that stores the sequences of each haplotype.
+- `isoforms.fa`: Amino acid sequences of all isoforms.
+Use the `exportisoforms` command to view isoforms.
+- `sample_info.db`: SQL database linking samples, alleles and isoforms together.

 ### Adding samples to an existing database